-Being a gracious houseguest is easy when simple courtesies are observed.
+Being a gracious guest is easy when simple houseguest etiquette is observed.
 When friends invite you and your family into their home, your responsibility as a good houseguest is to make it as easy as possible on your genial host.
 Remember you are not checking into a luxury hotel, however lovely the accommodations may be!
 Show your gratitude for the hospitality by following a few houseguest etiquette tips:

 Be respectful of the utilities.
 Don’t let the water run incessantly as you take a 30 minute shower and remember to turn off the lights when you leave a room.
 Keep the air conditioner at the temperature your host has it set on, even after they leave for the day and you are left behind to “swelter” in a 76 degree home.